In Florida a German Shepard named Sassy was rescued by the Sheriff’s office after her owner was hospitalized due to a COVID-19 infection.

 In a desperate plea for help the man, who’s identity has not been released, contacted the Martin County Sheriff’s Office to see if they could rescue the dog and take her off the boat.
 The marine unit and the Animal Services Officers agreed to help.
 The two offices worked together to implement and action a plan that would protect the officers and rescue Sassy to give her to the proper caregiver

 Martin County to the Rescue!

 So with protective gear, officers went onto the man’s boat.
 The officers were relieved to find that the Sassy was doing well and in good health.
-They took Sassy to a shelter where she would be taken care of until her owner was able to come and get her.
+They rescued the dog and took her to a shelter where she would be taken care of until her owner was able to come and get her.
 The owner was relieved that his bestie was ok and would be cared for.

 The Martin Sherrif’s office was pleased with the rescue operation and noted “nice work by an amazing team dedicated to getting the job done, despite the circumstances”.
 I’m sure Sassy and her owner cannot wait to be reunited.

 Although the officers wore protective gear to retrieve sassy from the boat, the Centers for Disease control has noted that there is no evidence that pets can spread COVID-19.
 Only a small number of pets have contracted COVID-19 from close contact with their owners.

 Pet owners still need to utilize common sense advice to prevent the spread of infection disease.
 These include measures such as wash their hands when returning from outside, before eating, prior to touching their face, and before and after touching your pet.
 Also, if they fall sick, they should wear a mask or even better ask someone to watch their pet until they get well.